tmichell900/tswd-repository/final_project_TayMichell.md

 # Navigating the Housing Market in Pittsburgh

+As Pittsburgh increases in popularity as an AI hub for many corporations, recently graduated students may increasingly look at staying in Pittsburgh long-term.
 Over the next few years, the Artificial Intelligence Integration Center (AI2C) in Pittsburgh will grow from employing 40 Army personnel to 400+.
-As Pittsburgh increases in popularity as an AI hub for many corporations, recently graduated students may increasingly look at staying in Pittsburgh long-term.
-While renting is typically the first choice of young professionals (particularly in a seller's market), there are significant financial and psychological benefits to having ahome that is your own.
+While renting is typically the first choice of young professionals (particularly in a seller's market), there are significant financial and psychological benefits to investing in a home.
 The following overview establishes a data-driven look at the real estate market in Pittsburgh, and what you need to know before investing in a home.

 ## Outline
 *Summary:*
 When my husband and I first moved to Pittsburgh in June of 2020, it was difficult to know which neighborhood to live in and the nuances of home buying in the area.
-The goal of this project is two-fold: inform about the current real estate trends in Pittsburgh and give home owners and potential home buyers the tools to make informed decisions when it comes to renovations and updates.
+Based on what we've learned, the goal of this project is two-fold: inform about the current real estate trends in Pittsburgh (1) and give home owners and potential home buyers the tools to make informed decisions when it comes to renovations and updates (2).

 The project will be broken down into the following sections:
+* Introduction
 * National Real Estate
 * National Renovations
 * Pittsburgh Real Estate